CoderDojoSV/beginner-python/Day-5/README.md

 ####Challenge #5
 Can you make one of the images travel in both the x and y direction and bounce off the walls?

+####Challenge #6
+Can you make the other image travel left and right, bouncing off the walls and doubling in speed each bounce?